 WHO NEEDS THESE TOOLS?

-Small brush – for hard-to-reach areas, areas near windows, door frames and
+Small brush – for hard-to-reach areas, areas near windows, door frames and more. to paint.

 Large brush – for painting corners and larger surfaces.

 Radiator Curved Brush – For painting areas behind radiators or radiators.